Moharira25/IBM-SkillsBuild-Gamification/Docs/Potential Additions for IBM SkillsBuild Gamification.md

         * Badges at each milestone

     * **Gamified Rewards**
-        * Discounts on Partner Products:
+        * Discounts on Partner Products: Partner with companies for discounts on relevant software, books, or other professional tools.
-        * Exclusive Webinars:
+        * Exclusive Webinars: Webinars with industry figures, tailored towards those at higher streak levels.
-        * "Certificate of Dedication":
+        * "Certificate of Dedication": A digital certificate that showcases those incredible long-term streaks - suitable for portfolios or resumes.

 ## Misc